vuejs/v2.vuejs.org/src/v2/cookbook/index.md

 > * Explain the pros and cons of your strategy, including when it is and isn't appropriate
 > * Mention alternative solutions, if relevant, but leave in-depth explorations to a separate recipe

+We request that you follow the template below.
+We understand, however, that there are times when you may necessarily need to deviate for clarity or flow.
+Either way, all recipes should at some point discuss the nuance of the choice made using this pattern, preferably in the form of the alternative patterns section.

 ### Base Example

 _required_